-Performance shares or cash awards will depend on achievement of performance goals based on one or more performance measures determined by the Compensation Committee of not less than one year and not more than five years.
+Performance shares or cash awards will depend on achievement of performance goals based on one or more performance measures determined by the Compensation Committee over a performance period as prescribed by the Compensation Committee of not less than one year and not more than five years.
 Performance goals may be established on a corporate-wide basis or as to one or more business units, divisions or subsidiaries, and may be in either absolute terms or relative to the performance of one or more comparable companies on an index covering multiple companies.
 "Performance measures" means criteria established by the Compensation Committee from time to time prior to granting the performance shares or cash awards.